salmanrazzaq-94/ETL-movies/README.md

 Using your knowledge of Python, Pandas, the ETL process, and code refactoring, write a function that reads in the three data files and creates three separate DataFrames.

 1. An ETL function is written to read in the three data files.
-2. The function converts the Wikipedia JSON file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function_test.ipynb file`.
+2. The function converts the Wikipedia JSON file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function.ipynb file`.
-3. ​The function converts the Kaggle metadata file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function_test.ipynb file`.
+3. The function converts the Kaggle metadata file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function.ipynb file`.
-4. The function converts the MovieLens ratings data file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function_test.ipynb` file.
+4. The function converts the MovieLens ratings data file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function.ipynb` file.

 ### Results with detail analysis: